Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Approach

 \textbf{Case ID Extraction with Explicit Interdependencies:} We utilize this technique when the user has specified the inter-dependencies among jobs.
 This declaration allows the inclusion of the \emph{DEPENDENCY} column in the extracted log, indicating the jobs on which the current job depends.
 Note that the \emph{DEPENDENCY} column for the job lists only the dependencies that have not been completed yet.
 Thus, the \emph{DEPENDENCY} list would be naturally empty for a job that is in the \emph{RUNNING} state.

 To implement this method, a Directed Acyclic Graph (DAG) is generated for each chain of connected jobs in \emph{PENDING} state by utilizing the \emph{JOBID}, and \emph{DEPENDENCY} columns.
-The vertices are job IDs and the edges show dependent job IDs, and then a unique case ID will be assigned to all of the connected job IDs as shown in Fig.~\ref{figure7-a}.
-As shown in the table of Fig.~\ref{figure7-a}, JID2 and JID3 are dependent on JID1, and JID4 is dependent on JID2 and JID3.
-This connection is exploited to assign case ID JID4321 (Fig.~\ref{figure7-b}, green column of Fig.~\ref{figure7-a}).
+The vertices are job IDs and the edges show dependent job IDs, and then a unique case ID will be assigned to all of the connected job IDs as shown in Fig.~\ref{jobid_dependency_study_model}.
+In the table in Fig.~\ref{jobid_dependency_study}, we observe that JID2 and JID3 are dependent on JID1, and JID4 depends on both JID2 and JID3.
+Based on these dependencies, we assign case ID JID4321, as indicated in the \emph{CASE ID} column of the table.
 Different cases will be assigned to different discovered connected components.
 For instance, JID111098 is assigned to another execution of the same chain of commands as JID4321.

 \textbf{Case ID Extraction without Explicit Interdependencies:} In this case, we do not have explicitly defined job dependencies; therefore, we need to use the attributes at the event level to determine correlations and dependencies between the jobs.
 We use a combination of the following two attributes in order to define the case identifier: